oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

     -	Click on Report: View All Workshops on the left menu Report.
     -	Click on Production flg column and select 1 from the dropdown list to filter the workshops in production.
     -	Click Actions -> Download -> Excel Download.
+13. Why cannot I updated a workshop assigned to me?
+    - Only people listed as **Workshop Team Members** can update workshop information in WMS.
+    - Check if your correct email address is listed in the **Workshop Team Members**.
+If not, please ask any person listed as the **Workshop Team Members** to add you to the team.
+Then, you will be able to update your workshop's information.
+14. I want to present a workshop to customers.
+How can I find some presentation materials of the workshop?
+    - Contact the workshop team (by following Step 6: How to contact the author of a workshop?)

 ## **Event Codes FAQ**